damianhakert/damianhakert.github.io/source/jobs/director-customer-success/index.html.md

 * Enhance Effectiveness and Efficiency through technology
 * Serve as the lead spokesperson and ambassador for GitLab's customer experience, representing the organization at the highest levels to prospective partners and customers.
 Empower the organization through effective communication
 - Work closely with the [Director of Global Account Management](https://about.gitlab.com/jobs/director-global-account-management) to help them identify up-sell opportunities.
+- Depending on the candidate, the Head of Support may also report to this individual

 ## Requirements for applicant